AsminPothula/AsminPothula/README.md

-Hey there!☀
+Hey there! ☀
-I'm Asmin Pothula.🌻
+I'm Asmin Pothula. 🌻
 I'm a junior at UT Arlington majoring in Computer Science, expected to gradute by May 2025.

 <!--